DataDog/hiring-engineers/answers.md

 <img src="https://github.com/Hostombe/hiring-engineers/blob/master/img/my_metric_py.png"/>

-After a restard oft he DataDog-Agent the new metric can be reported.
+After a restarting the DataDog-Agent the new metric can be reported.
 It will also be displayed in the datadog-agent Manager under Status -> Collector

 Position: <img src="https://github.com/Hostombe/hiring-engineers/blob/master/img/Status_Collector.png"/>